supaflyENJOY/DynamicsDocs/docs/RCM/RCMworkflow.md

     - Each payment from a payer can include a [remit](../RCM/Remits.md) (claim payment) for a single claim, or multiple remits (claim payments) for multiple claims.
 2. A [payment](../RCM/Payments.md) is automatically created when a payment comes into your clearinghouse.
 The payment is automatically posted to the claim it was paid against.
 The payment information fields are updated on the claim.
     - A payment can also include a Payment Adjustment (positive or negative) - when the payer wants to make an adjustment that is not related to a specific remit, or when it is for a remit not included in this payment (a past remit for example).
-3. When the payments/remits are received, they are matched up to the claims they are paying up, and can be reviewed to ensure that the maximum reimbursement was received.
+3. When the payments/remits are received, they are automatically posted to the claims they are paying up, and can be reviewed to ensure that the maximum reimbursement was received.
+    - When the system does not identify a claim to post a remit to, you can manually post the "orphaned" remit to a claim.
+The same goes for posting orphaned remit lines to claim lines.
+See [Posting Orphaned Remits](../RCM/RCMworkflow.md/#posting-orphaned-remits)
 4. Very often, there will be adjustments or denials that the organization can resubmit (e.g., if a claim was submitted with the wrong authorization number, if the payer unrightfully denies payment as unauthorized, if the payer claims the member is not covered, etc.).
-The affected claims are then modified and resubmitted and the process begins again
+The affected claims are then modified and resubmitted and the process begins again.

 ## Correcting Claims
 To submit a corrected claim, click the 'Modify & Resubmit' button on the claim.
 This generates a copy of the claim in 'Draft' status, allowing edits to the claim and claim line information.